 Mental Health in

 Prison is maddening.
 Being forced to live in a cage is deleterious to the body and mind.
 That this simple truism is not everywhere accepted is a sign of how successful this country's brutal notion of justice has been.
 According to this notion, it is only a travesty that so many "mentally ill" people happen to be locked up in prison.
 How much better it would be if they were in the proper type of enclosure is the implied alternative.
-This positivist position treats madness as something physical, really there regardless of circumstance, like a cut or a burn.
-This prevents them from seeing the obvious: being stuck in a cage, being exposed daily to violence and assault, being punished instead of heard, being deprived of intimacy and tenderness and sex — all this can destroy one's sense of contentment, one's ability to cope with stress and think straight.
+This positivist position treats madness as something physical, immediately available to observation, really there regardless of circumstance.
+They imagine they are being concrete in denying it as a relationship to the world, but their arbitrary selection of immediacies is pure abstraction that prevents them from seeing the obvious: being stuck in a cage, being exposed daily to violence and assault, being punished instead of heard, being deprived of intimacy and tenderness and sex — all this can destroy one's sense of contentment, one's ability to cope with stress and think straight.
 Surely many pull through and persist through torturous conditions, but they shouldn't have to, and who can blame those who do not?
 It does not take an expert social scientist or criminologist to figure out why are there so many mad people in prison.
 In fact, there are good reasons the experts cannot see it.
 It is at all times easier to imagine that the crisis of "mental illness in prisons" is a case of misplacement, for it means that the United States will not have to reckon with the fact that it is an organized trauma-machine that systematically tortures and confines those most affected by its violence.

 Psychiatric techniques are highly amendable to the prison environment.
 In fact, it seems unlikely that prisons could function as well as they do today without the widespread use of antipsychotics as a tool of tranquilization.
 This accords with how they were originally used in the asylum system as well.
 Today, COs are receiving training in trauma-centric care; some training manuals even concede that the majority of prisoners have experienced trauma or deprivation and that they would be unlikely to have ended up in prison without these factors.
 Remarkably, the belief that prisoners acted out of compulsion or in response to factors outside of their control does not convince prison wardens or politicians that continuing to lock them up is an unconscionable act of brutality, but rather that trauma-centric therapeutics could serve as a more reliable means of crowd management.
 Psychiatric knowledge and techniques do not threaten the prison-industrial complex; they have become crucial components of its structure.
 Anne E. Parsons has noted that, during efforts to close prisons, officials have even claimed that it would be cruel to decarcerate, because they offer needed psychiatric treatments.
 Psychiatrists, therapists, social workers, and clinical psychologists have long been embedded in the system and have yet to meaningfully contribute to alternatives to incarceration.
 At most, some have expressed professional frustration over jurisdictional control: we want the disturbed and depressives, you keep the violent thugs.
 But for the most part, professionals in these fields have been comfortable contributing their expertise to make the prisons function better.
 Perhaps this contribution arises out of the desire to ameliorate some suffering, but the experts have yet to commit themselves to changing the conditions that produce it.